Build a Quarto Website

 UCSB Med https://ucsb-meds.github.io/creating-quarto-websites/

-Beatriz Milz. https://beamilz.com/posts/2022-06-05-creating-a-blog-with-quarto/en/
+Beatriz Milz https://beamilz.com/posts/2022-06-05-creating-a-blog-with-quarto/en/

 Marvin Schmitt https://www.marvinschmitt.com/blog/website-tutorial-quarto/